isomerpages/govtech-gobusiness-main/_browse-all-licences-NPARKS/CITES-Permit.md

 National Parks Board (NPARKS)

+<p>Due to system maintenance, this application will not be available from 21 Sep 2023 1600hrs to 25 Sep 2023 800hrs.</p>

 <H3>Application Details</H3>

 <p>The CITES Permit allows importers, exporters and re-exporters to get National Parks Board approval for CITES specimens intended for import, export and re-export.
 This permit is required for both commercial consignments and personal effects.</p>